-(A) Source of Funds.
-The Montgomery County Board of Commissioners hereby establishes the 2019 Opioid Recovery Response Project Grant Fund.
-The fund shall consist of monies received by the Montgomery County Health Department from the Trustees of Indiana University on behalf of the Indiana Clinical and Transformational Sciences Institute (CTSI), Community Health Partnership (CHeP), and the Indiana University Richard M. Fairbanks School of Public Health (IUSPH), pursuant to a grant request.

-- (B) Use of Funds.
-All money in the Fund will be used to pay for expenses relating to the Health Department's Opioid Recovery Response Project, including payment of expenses for personnel, supplies, travel and other expenses, consistent with the Department's grant. - (C) Non-Reverting Fund.
+- (A) Source of Funds.
+The Montgomery County Board of Commissioners hereby establishes the 2019 Indiana State Opioid Response Grant Fund.
+The fund shall consist of monies received by the Montgomery County Probation Department from the Indiana Supreme Court. - (B) Use of Funds.
+All money in the Fund will be used to pay for training and equipment expenses relating to the administration of the grant services, consistent with the Department's grant agreement with the Indiana Supreme Court. - (C) Non-Reverting Fund.
 This is a Non-Reverting Fund.